TheTechromancer/CrackHAWS/README.md

 # CrackHAWS
 ### A road warrior AWS hashcat setup script

+## NOTE: NOWADAYS, THE BEST WAY TO GET WORKING DRIVERS IS JUST TO USE THE AMAZON LINUX GPU AMI

 ### Features:
 * No arguments or user interaction required
 * Installs latest version of hashcat (from hashcat.net)